 coroutineScope

 Creates a CoroutineScope and calls the specified suspend block with this scope.
-The provided scope inherits its coroutineContext from the outer scope, but overrides the context's Job.
+The provided scope inherits its coroutineContext from the outer scope, using the Job from that context as the parent for a new Job.

 This function is designed for concurrent decomposition of work.
-When any child coroutine in this scope fails, this scope fails and all the rest of the children are cancelled (for a different behavior see supervisorScope).
-This function returns as soon as the given block and all its children coroutines are completed.
-A usage example of a scope looks like this:
+When any child coroutine in this scope fails, this scope fails, cancelling all the other children (for a different behavior, see supervisorScope).
+This function returns as soon as the given block and all its child coroutines are completed.
+A usage of a scope looks like this:

 suspend fun showSomeData() = coroutineScope {